AlejandroFuentePinero/Ringtail_WT_Mechanistic_Model/README.md

 This folder contains the R scripts created for the different analyses, tests, and simulations.

 - File "thermal_conductance.R" calculates the observed and predicted fur thermal conductance for green ringtail possums.
 The observed conductance is calculated using the data provided in the file "fur_insulation_clean.csv" and it tests different assumptions about the influence of fur depth on the calculation, also exploring the potential measurement error.
 The predicted conductance is simulated within NicheMapR, calling the IRPROP subrutine.
 We test here the influence of ambient temperature, skin temperature, and fur tip temperature in the estimation of thermal conductance.
 The for loopm created here allows testing different assumptions and the sensitivity of the estimations.
 A final comparison between observed and predicted is produced.

+- File "Endotherm_component_tutorial.R" follows the original tutorial created by Michael Kearney but using the fur properties of the green ringtail possum to assess the basic function of the different routines within the NicheMapR package.